Biographical Info

 Past Camp Commander

 Brother Dean Smith is a third generation Los Angeles native.
-He earned his B.A, (1968), and M.A.
-(1970), degrees in Political Science, from the University of California, at Riverside.
+He earned his B.A.
+(1968), and M.A.
+(1970), degrees in Political Science, from the University of California, Riverside.
 He enjoyed a 34-year career in public service, with Los Angeles County, where he worked in five different departments.
 After he retired in 2004, he did some consulting, and worked on the 2010 Census.

-Brother Smith’s interest in the Civil War began on a trip to Virginia, in 1999, where he visited the Fredericksburg and Chancellorsville battlefields.
+Brother Smith’s interest in the Civil War began on a trip to Virginia in 1999, where he visited the Fredericksburg and Chancellorsville battlefields.
 Since then, he has visited battlefields at Antietam, Harper’s Ferry, Gettysburg, and Spotsylvania Courthouse, as well as Mansfield, Pleasant Hill, and Port Hudson, in Louisiana.

-In 2012, Brother Smith joined the SUVCW, through the Gen. W. S. Rosecrans Camp No. 2, in Los Angeles.
-Prior to his election as Camp Commander for 2019, he served simultaneously as a member of the Camp Council, the ROTC/JROTC Recognition Coordinator, and Camp Guide.
-He is a long-time member of the Civil War Trust, and has been the President of the Los Angeles Civil War Round Table, since 2012.
-In addition, in 2017, Brother Smith was elected to the Board of Directors of the Drum Barracks Civil War Museum, where he serves as its Secretary.
+He is a long-time member of the American Battlefield Trust (formerly known as the Civil War Trust), and has been the President of the Los Angeles Civil War Round Table since 2012.
+In addition, in 2017 Brother Smith was elected to the Board of Directors of the Drum Barracks Civil War Museum, where he served as its Secretary for three years.

 • The Largest Unknown Battle of the Civil War—Pleasant Hill, LA, April 9, 1864